-Film: It's Valentine's Day and there's love in the air everywhere.
-For the small Brasserie Romantiek this is one of the most important days of the year.
-With a special Valentine's Day menu, lovers are offered a very special evening.
-In addition, the menu proves to be a perfect opportunity to finally get a second chef's hat from Gault&Millau.
-The atmosphere in the kitchen is exuberant and everyone seems to be looking forward to this evening.
-But even before the first course has left the kitchen, it becomes clear that Valentine's Day will be different than planned.
-Because suddenly the ex of boss Pascaline (Sara De Roo) is at the door and makes her an unbelievable offer.
-That throws her brother, the cook Angelo (Koen De Bouw), completely off course and the atmosphere in the kitchen heats up dangerously.
-But even in the guest room there is little to feel of tingling romance.
-A frustrated wife, an intimidated single man or the Mia destroyed on the ground make sure that the employees of the Brasserie will not forget this evening…
+Movie: It's Valentine's Day and love is in the air everywhere.
+For the small brasserie Romantiek, this is one of the most important days of the year.
+With a special Valentine's Day menu, the aim is to offer lovers a very special evening.
+In addition, the menu proves to be the perfect opportunity to finally receive a second chef's hat from the Gault&Millau.
+The mood in the kitchen is exuberant and everyone seems to be looking forward to this evening.
+But even before the first course has left the kitchen it becomes clear that this Valentine's Day will be different than planned.
+Because suddenly the ex of chef Pascaline (Sara De Roo) is at the door and makes her an incredible offer.
+This throws her brother, chef Angelo (Koen De Bouw), completely off course and the atmosphere in the kitchen heats up dangerously.
+But there is little sign of sparkling romance in the guest room either.
+A frustrated wife, a shy single man or the devastated Mia ensure that the employees of the brasserie will not forget this evening so quickly.

-As so often in movies with an episodic character, some storylines work better than others.
-For example, the story of the extremely shy Walter, who obviously suffers from a personality disorder, seems a little too exaggerated to be able to function in the long run.
-But even the better moments, such as the real marital quarrel that develops between the self-obsessed businessman Paul and his frustrated wife Roos, remain too superficial in the end.
-So the movie offers nice entertainment with some very amusing and also moving moments.
-But unfortunately it's not enough for more.
+As is so often the case with films that are episodic in nature, some storylines work better here than others.
+For instance, the story of the extremely shy Walter, who clearly suffers from a personality disorder, feels a bit too over-the-top to work in the long run.
+But even the better moments, like the tangible marital quarrel that develops between self-absorbed businessman Paul and his frustrated wife Roos, end up being too superficial.
+So the film offers nice entertainment with some very amusing and also moving moments.
+But unfortunately it is not enough for more.

-What the makers did very well is to show that we are all somehow looking for love.
-It doesn't matter whether you are married, have just been abandoned, never had a relationship or after many years are still mourning the one great love.
-It also doesn't matter whether the professional environment is right, whether you live in financial prosperity or rather lead a modest life.
-Without love there will always be something missing.
+What the makers have succeeded very well, however, is to show that we are all somehow in search of love.
+It doesn't matter if you're married, just got dumped, never had a relationship before or if you're still mourning the one great love after many years.
+It also doesn't matter if the professional environment is right, if you live in financial prosperity or if you live a rather modest life.
+Without love, there will always be something missing.
 And the individual stories of the film make this very clear.

-image + sound: The picture of the DVD pleases with a decent overall sharpness and a very atmospheric coloring.
-Since the black values and contrasts are also well balanced, the mood of the pictures can unfold well.
-The Dolby Digital 5.1 mix is mainly dominated by the dialogues and is rather unspectacular overall, which isn't uncommon for a movie of this genre and therefore absolutely okay.
+Picture + Sound: The image of the DVD pleases with a decent overall sharpness and a very atmospheric color scheme.
+Furthermore, since the black levels and contrasts are well matched, the mood of the images can unfold well.
+The Dolby Digital 5.1 mix is primarily dominated by the dialogue and is rather unspectacular overall, but this is not unusual for a film of this genre and is therefore absolutely fine.
 Good!

-Extras: The positive first: With a Making of (approx. 23 min.), edited scenes (approx. 2:34 min.), as well as some outtakes (approx. 4:35 min.) the DVD offers a good extra offer.
-But now comes the big BUT: The bonus material is only available in original language without subtitles.
-And this is rather unfavourable for a production from Belgium.
+Extras: The positive first: With a making of (approx. 23 min.), cut scenes (approx. 2:34 min.), as well as some outtakes (approx. 4:35 min.) the DVD offers a good extra offer.
+But now comes the big BUT: The bonus material is only available in the original language without subtitles.
+And that is for a production from Belgium then but rather unfavorable.
 Too bad!